mlpack/examples/spam/tutorial.md

 tr ' '  ',' < wordfrequency.txt > data.csv
 ```

-Since [Bash](https://www.gnu.org/software/bash/) is an interpreted language, this simple implementation can take upto 30 minutes to complete.
+Since [Bash](https://www.gnu.org/software/bash/) is an interpreted language, this simple implementation can take up to 30 minutes to complete.
 If using the above Bash script on your primary workstation, run it as a task with low priority so that you can continue with other work while you wait:

 ```
 nice -20 bash makematrix.sh